ChaseDDevelopment/qmk_firmware/keyboards/crkbd/rev1/keymaps/readme.md

 - Verify RGB_MATRIX_ENABLE in rules.mk
 - Check that RGBLIGHT_ENABLE is set to 'no'
 - Confirm RGB Matrix LED count matches your Corne variant:
-  - r2g/rev1: 54 LEDs (27 per side)
+  - rev1-style: 54 LEDs (27 per side)
   - rev4_0/rev4_1: 46 LEDs (23 per side)
-- Use correct build target for your hardware variant
+- Use correct build target and/or conversion flag for your hardware

 **OLED Issues:**
 - Verify OLED_ENABLE in rules.mk